 Brown, a professor of political science and international affairs at George Washington University, is a distinguished scholar and author of six well-received books on Arab politics.

-Lefèvre is a Gates Scholar and a PhD candidate in politics and international relations at the University of Cambridge.
+Lefèvre is a Gates Scholar and a doctoral candidate in politics and international relations at the University of Cambridge.

 Muasher is vice president for studies at Carnegie, where he oversees research in Washington and Beirut on the Middle East.

 Sayigh is a senior associate at the Carnegie Middle East Center in Beirut, where his work focuses on the Syrian crisis, the political role of Arab armies, security sector transformation in Arab transitions, the reinvention of authoritarianism, and the Israeli-Palestinian conflict and peace process.